Vendors await Kansas State Fair Board’s decision for 2020 fair

 HUTCHINSON, Kan.
-(KSNW) – The coronavirus has caused multiple fairs and festivals to be canceled.
-Riverfest in Wichita and the Sedgwick County Fair are just some examples; the Kansas State Fair might be next on the list.
+(KSNW) – The coronavirus pandemic has caused multiple fairs and festivals to be canceled.
+Riverfest in Wichita and the Sedgwick County Fair are just some examples, and the Kansas State Fair might be next on the list.

 The Kansas State Board is reconsidering their decision to host the 2020 fair and will meet Monday, July 13, to decide the fair’s fate.
 Leaving many vendors and their businesses up in the air.